LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly adopted in the domain of Emotional Intelligence (EI)~\citep{wang2023emotional,sabour2024emobench}.
-For instance, the EmoBench~\citep{sabour2024emobench} highlights the necessity for robust, psychological-theory-grounded evaluation across both emotional understanding and generation, demonstrating that current LLMs lag behind human-level performance.
+Large Language Models (LLMs) are increasingly adopted in the domain of Emotional Intelligence (EI)~\citep{wang2023emotional}.
 By leveraging their advanced language understanding and generation capabilities, LLMs become valuable tools for facilitating emotional expression~\citep{ishikawa2025ai,lu2025understanding}, with recent work showing their capacity to simulate specified emotional states in accordance with established models such as Russell’s Circumplex~\citep{russell1980circumplex,russell2003core}.
 LLMs are increasingly serving in roles ranging from mental health assistants~\citep{guo2403large,malgaroli2025large,fu2024laerc} to everyday conversational companions~\citep{fu2024laerc,duanexploration,zhang2025cdea}.
-This growing integration into emotionally sensitive domains places greater demand on LLMs to maintain emotional coherence over time — not only to understand but also to remember, adapt, and respond empathetically in prolonged interactions~\citep{zhong2024memorybank}.
+This growing integration into emotionally sensitive domains places greater demand on LLMs to maintain emotional coherence over time — not only to understand but also to remember, adapt, and respond empathetically in prolonged inference~\citep{zhong2024memorybank}.

-In particular, during long-context interactions~\citep{maharana2024evaluating}, LLMs are expected to recognize emotional cues embedded across temporally dispersed user inputs and to deliver nuanced, empathetic responses that reflect continuity in emotional expression.
-As such, users increasingly turn to LLM-based chatbots for both knowledge and emotional support in dynamic, evolving conversations.